 Remark 5.3.
-It can be checked in the same way as in Theorem 4.3 that the generating set of I' above is a Gröbner basis of I' in kQ, which also may not be tip-reduced.
+It can be checked that the generating set of I' described in Lemma 5.2 is a Gröbner basis of I' in kQ, which also may not be tip-reduced.

 The following notion of unbalanced edges in a Brauer graph is useful in our later discussions.